 On May 6, 2010, the TSX approved the Corporation's request to renew its normal course issuer bid.
-During the 2010 fiscal year, the Corporation purchased 11,600 Common Shares at an average price of \$2.08 per share.
-All Common Shares purchased under the bid have been cancelled.
-Since year-end, the Corporation has purchased no additional Common Shares.
-The normal course issuer bid expires on May 7, 2011 and may be renewed at that time for another year if the Board so determines and subject to the approval of the TSX.
+During the 2011 fiscal year, the Corporation purchased no Common Shares.
+The normal course issuer bid expired on May 7, 2011 and was not renewed.
+In September the Corporation applied to the TSX to reinitiate a normal course issuer bid.
+Approval was given by the TSX on September 28, 2011 for the Corporation to purchase up to 1,500,000 Common Shares.